nonplayer/hammercrawl/hc_core_player_2_creation.md

 | 15    | 5      | 15   | 7     | 5    | 5    | 15   | 7     |

-## Step 3: Roll Your Alignment

-HAMMERCRAWL! uses the following five alignments: Chaotic, Evil, Good, Lawful, and Neutral.
-Roll a d5 to determine yours.

-## Step 4: Roll Your Stats
+## Step 3: Roll Your Stats

-Now roll 3d6 six times, and write them down in order.
+Now roll 3d6 seven times, and write them down in order.

-*Example: Darla rolls 3d6 six times and writes them down in the order she rolled them: 9, 14, 11, 10, 5, and 17.*
+*Example: Darla rolls 3d6 seven times and writes them down in the order she rolled them: 9, 14, 11, 10, 5, 17, and 6.*

 **First** assign your highest rolls *in order of their rolling* to the Prime Stats of your character class.
 Most classes should have two Prime Stats, some only one, and maybe others three.
 However many, take the highest rolls from your set in the order they were rolled, and assign them to the Prime Stats in the order they appear on the character sheet.